aspose-tasks/Aspose.Tasks-Documentation/net/developer-guide/working-with-projects/working-with-outline-codes-in-a-project/_index.md

 url: /net/working-with-outline-codes-in-a-project/
 ---

 Custom outline codes are tags you define for tasks or resources that provide a project structure that is different from WBS codes or outline numbers.
-Aspose.Tasks lets you retrieve these outline codes and their properties, such as Alias, AllLevelsRequired, Enterprise, EnterpriseOutlineCodeAlias, FieldId, FieldName, PhoneticAlias, Guid, Masks and Values.
+Aspose.Tasks for .NET lets you retrieve these outline codes and their properties, such as Alias, AllLevelsRequired, Enterprise, EnterpriseOutlineCodeAlias, FieldId, FieldName, PhoneticAlias, Guid, Masks and Values.

 ## **Reading Outline Codes**
 The [Project](https://apireference.aspose.com/tasks/net/aspose.tasks/project) class exposes [OutlineCodes](https://apireference.aspose.com/tasks/net/aspose.tasks/task/properties/outlinecodes) which is a collection of [OutlineCodeDefinition](https://apireference.aspose.com/tasks/net/aspose.tasks/outlinecodedefinition) items.
 The OutlineCodeDefinition provides all the detail as shown in the following sample code.